One of the most fun parts of traveling in Japan is undoubtedly the country’s amazing train network.

 The train conductor bows to you; the beverage cart comes gliding by; you recline your seat much farther than you could on the airplane flight over.
 Simply put, Japan train travel leaves you feeling eminently civilized.

-That is, unless or until you arrive at the train station lugging a 25-inch (or larger) suitcase behind you, plus your carry-on or other personal bag – all the luggage you packed for your 10 or 12 or 14-night Japan travel… and maybe also a bag or two of omiyage (souvenirs) you picked up along the way (this is, after all, also one of the best countries on the planet for shopping).
+That is, unless or until you arrive at the train station lugging a large suitcase behind you, plus your carry-on or other personal bag, all the luggage you packed… and maybe also a bag or two of omiyage (souvenirs) you picked up along the way (this is, after all, also one of the best countries on the planet for shopping).

-Upon boarding, you realize: unless you are on an airport express train like the Narita, or Haruka (to Kansai International), your train does not have any luggage storage area other than the seat overhead racks – or your own leg and lap space.
+Unless you are on an airport express train like the Narita, or Haruka (to Kansai International), you’ll find that your train does not have any luggage storage area other than the seat overhead racks — or your own leg and lap space.

 Japan Luggage Forwarding Basics